Posted on 17 April 2008 by Gary Karbon

 "However, because author incomes vary so wildly, you'll get a better picture if you look at averages within categories.
 From the various stats I've seen, a beginning, low-end, or one-off (one or two books only) author makes $4k to $10k a year – before taxes, before agent commissions, and before the costs of doing business."

-"Experienced, well-established midlist authors who write a book only once every year or two seem to fall into the $20k to $40k a year range — again, before taxes, agent commissions, and the costs of doing business.
-For prolific authors who publish several books a year, and who have been publishing for 15 years or more, the gross income is closer to $60k to $100k."
+“Experienced, well-established midlist authors who write a book only once every year or two seem to fall into the $20k to $40k a year range — again, before taxes, agent commissions, and the costs of doing business.

 We'll continue…